Bible Literacy F-6

 Christian Beliefs about the stories

-• They must respect God and everything he made because it’s all very special.
+- Respect God and everything He made because it’s all very special.

-• God has a plan for us all and that we should trust His word.
+- God has a plan for us all, and we should trust His word.

 Features